A contactless optical stethoscope for murmur detection compared to standard auscultation and using echocardiography as the clinical reference

 Background and study aims

 Doctors often listen to heart sounds using a stethoscope to check for problems like heart valve disease.
 These sounds, called heart murmurs, can sometimes be hard to interpret.
 A new device called LightScope uses laser technology to listen to the heart without touching the body.
-This study aims to find out how well LightScope detects heart murmurs compared to the traditional stethoscope, using ultrasound scans of the heart (called echocardiograms) as the reference.
+The aim of this study is to evaluate how well LightScope supports clinicians in detecting heart murmurs, compared with standard stethoscope auscultation, using transthoracic echocardiography as the clinical reference standard.

 Who can participate?